 - Ensure to provide the plant with a pot having a good amount of drainage holes.

 - Maintain the acidity of the potting mix and regularly monitor using a soil pH meter.

-- Provide a balanced liquid fertilizer once every 2 to 4 weeks of half the strength in summer.
+- Provide a balanced liquid fertilizer every 2-4 weeks of half the strength in summer.